ashleymcnamara/gophers/README.md

 # Readme - Gopher Artwork
 ----------------------

-Created by Ashley McNamara, based on original artwork from the amazing [Renee French](http://reneefrench.blogspot.com/).
+Based on original artwork from the amazing [Renee French](http://reneefrench.blogspot.com/).

 You can also find us on Twitter: